cracken47/shaadi.com-assignment/README.md

 Have also include Base class's for activity and Viewmodel in base package , haven't used because its a very simple project .
 Just wanted to implement the functionalities otherwise could have done
-Dependency Injection
+Dependency Injection ,
-UseCases implementation
+UseCases implementation,
-Data binding
+Data binding,
 View Binding